HosokawaR/LLM-linter/README.md

 # LLM linter

-This is a general-purpose linter with rules base natural language powered by Large Language Model (LLM).
+This is a general-purpose linter with rules on natural language powered by the Large Language Model (LLM).

-TODO: embed a demo video here.
+TODO: Embedded a demo video here.

 ## Usage